Search And Seizure | Constitutional Rights You Need To Know

-At J. Kippa Law, LLC, defending your freedom is attorney Jeffrey Kippa’s priority.
-After 17 years working with prosecutors and the criminal justice system, his thorough knowledge and compassionate approach have helped hundreds of Wisconsin clients from Oshkosh to Green Bay.
+At J. Kippa Law, LLC, defending your freedom is attorney Jeffrey Kippa and team’s priority.
+After 30 years working with prosecutors and the criminal justice system, their thorough knowledge and compassionate approach have helped hundreds of Wisconsin clients from Oshkosh to Green Bay.

 You Can Say No To Unreasonable Searches